sgajbi/portfolio-analytics-system/README.md

 After starting all services, you can verify the full pipeline:

-1.  **Access the API Docs**: Open [http://localhost:8000/docs](https://www.google.com/search?q=http://localhost:8000/docs) in your browser.
+1.  **Access the API Docs**: Open [http://localhost:8000/docs](https://www.google.com/search?q=http://localhost:8000/docs).
-2.  **Ingest a BUY Transaction**: Use the `POST /ingest/transaction` endpoint to send an initial purchase.
+2.  **Ingest a BUY Transaction**: Use the `POST /ingest/transaction` endpoint.
-3.  **Ingest a SELL Transaction**: Send a second transaction to sell some of the previously purchased asset.
+3.  **Ingest a SELL Transaction**: Send a second transaction for the same instrument.
-4.  **Verify in Database**: Connect to the database and check the `transactions` table to confirm that both records were saved and that the `gross_cost`, `net_cost`, and `realized_gain_loss` fields have been correctly calculated and populated.
+4.  **Verify in Database**: Connect to the database and check the `transactions` table to confirm that both records were saved and that the cost fields have been correctly calculated.
     ```bash
     # Connect to the database
     docker exec -it postgres psql -U user -d portfolio_db